 As a runner you want to be able to sustain your load over a very long period of time.
 A body builder wants to lift more but in a much shorter span of time.
 Therefore us runners should lift lighter weights but do more repetitions whereas a bodybuilder wants to lift heavier weights but do less repetitions.

 So I put together a 100 rep strength training for runners workout to enhance your endurance.
-This workout will make you stronger and make achieving a time goal (we just came out with our first time goal training plan - 3:59 or BUST which is the plan to get you to the finish line of a marathon in less than 4 hours!), running a faster pace, or pushing off fatigue during your race so much easier!
+This workout will make you stronger and make achieving a time goal (we have 7 different finishing time goal marathon training plans!), running a faster pace, or pushing off fatigue during your race so much easier!

 Here it is!

 We are going to be targeting each of the major muscle groups to maximize effectiveness!

 Do 4 sets of 25 reps for each group.
 Move through all the exercises before starting a new set.
 If 4 sets is too much for you right now then try doing 1 set and then 2 sets of 25 and then over the next couple of weeks add in another set until you reach 4 sets to make for 100 reps.

 How often should you do this workout?